HectorVilas/lights-out/README.md

 - ❌ "how to play" button that show/hide the game rules
 - ✅ shameless link to my Github profile
 - ✅ draw a board in the center of the page
-- - ❌ the blocks must be generated with `JS`
+- - ❌ the tiles must be generated with `JS`
-- - ❌ every block in the board must have an unique ID
+- - ❌ every tile in the board must have an unique ID
 - ✅ add initial style with `CSS`
 - - ❌ add animations for on/off state
 - ✅ The next buttons must be present: